-Today, it is almost expected that students will indulge in violence, that they will be involved with moneythe country.
-The only brilliant exception were the school students demanding road safety measures in 2018.
+the country.
+The only brilliant exceptions were the school students demanding road safety measures in 2018 and private university students protesting against VAT on tuition fees in 2015.
 Instead of encouraging them to get more involved with social causes, they were brutally suppressed.
 Some are still facing police cases.

 As a participant and a direct beneficiary of the student movements of the past, I cannot but raise the question: why are we throwing our college and university students into this abyss of moral and ethical degradation?
 Will the future of our student community be sacrificed at the altar of criminal activities and partisan politics?
-As long as a student is willing to add to the muscle power of one's party, then whatever else he does as a student is acceptable - should that be our position?
+As long as a student is willing to add to the muscle power of one's party, then whatever else he does as a student is acceptable should that be our position?

-And all this when we stand at the doorstep of the most profound Just about a year ago, on April 18, changes that humanity ever faced negatively the climate crisis and positively the AI revolution, especially in the fields of physics, chemistry and
+And all this when we stand at the doorstep of the most profound changes that humanity ever faced without delay